pegasystems/react-sdk/README.md

 ### Verify/update OAuth 2.0 Client Registration Infinity records

-The **MediaCo** sample application includes an OAuth Client Registration record that it uses for authentication in your Infinity server (available in Security | OAuth 2.0 Client Registration): **MediaCoOauth** (for the Portal and Embedded use cases).
+The **React SDK** sample application is preconfigured to use the **MediaCo_ReactSDK** Client Registration record that is included in the React SDK download available at [https://community.pega.com/marketplace/components/react-sdk](https://community.pega.com/marketplace/components/react-sdk).
+This Client Registration record is used for the **Embedded** and **Portal** use cases.

 You may use this existing registration record.
 If you want to create your own OAuth 2.0 Client Registration record, please refer to the **How to create OAuth2 registration in Infinity** section found below.